you are not alone

 If you want to tell someone what happened to you, we're here.
 We read every submission.
 We write back to many of them.
 What you share stays with us unless you say otherwise.

-These resources are a starting point, not a clinical recommendation.
-ITETHERED does not have a therapeutic relationship with readers and is not a mental health provider.
+These resources are a starting point, not a clinical recommendation. itethered does not have a therapeutic relationship with readers and is not a mental health provider.